AngieKoki/pizza-project/README.md

 ### Scenarios
 #### User selects yes to add a new order:

-1. Given the user fills in the number of pizzas of the same pizza order
+1. Given the user fills in the number of pizzas they want of the same pizza order
 2. When the user clicks on Submit
 3. Then the application generates the total bill of the ordered pizzas